-Forge components - Extended product components that increase the existing built-in capabilities and can be reused across applications.
+Supported Forge components - Components that increase the existing built-in capabilities and can be reused across applications.
 Each component has its own release cycle.
 OutSystems components can be found here.

 The following products are delivered over the web and continuously updated and improved:

 Mobile Apps Build Service - A cloud service developed by OutSystems that allows the generation of mobile app packages.
 Check out MABS release history here.

 Architecture Dashboard - The OutSystems technical debt monitoring tool, delivered as a cloud service.
 Architecture Dashboard release history can be found here.